HESOFTS/sexten_2017/model_creator/README.md

    </ul>
     <p></p>
 </li>
-<li> The third element in the list must be an integer.
-If it is equal to `1`, then during the computation of the likelihood (via `ctlike`), the [Test Statistics](https://en.wikipedia.org/wiki/Test_statistic) value will be computed.
+<li><b>TS computation</b> The third element in the list must be an integer.
+If it is equal to `1`, then during the computation of the likelihood (via `ctlike`), the **Test Statistics** value will be computed.
 The square root of the TS parameter gives the significance of the detection of the source: the higher is the value, the better the source has been extracted from the background.
 If you don't want to compute TS, just put the value equal to `0` in the input text file.

  <p></p>